 As proposed, Regulation Best Interest would have required broker-dealers to adopt policies and procedures to identify, disclose, mitigate, and eliminate "material" conflicts of interest associated with recommendations.
 However, the Commission determined to eliminate "material" as a qualifier to "conflict of interest," and instead codified the definition of a conflict of interest to mean an interest that might incline a broker-dealer - consciously or unconsciously - to make a recommendation that is not disinterested.
-Although "material" was eliminated, broker-dealers are reminded of the Disclosure Obligation, which requires broker-dealers to disclose all material facts relating to conflicts of interest Obligation to recommendations.
-With respect to the application of the Conflicts of Interest Obligation to non-recommendation-related services and products as such services and products were already subject to general antifraud liability and specific requirements to address associated conflicts of interest.
+Although "material" was eliminated, broker-dealers are reminded of the Disclosure Obligation, which requires broker-dealers to disclose all material facts relating to conflicts of interest associated with recommendations.
+With respect to the application of the Conflicts of Interest Obligation to recommendations and not to the full range of services and products offered by broker-dealers, the Commission determined that it was not necessary to expand the scope of the Conflicts of Interest Obligation to non-recommendation-related services and products as such services and products were already subject to general antifraud liability and specific requirements to address associated conflicts of interest.